OpenVoiceOS/community-docs/docs/buildroot.md

 Now grab a cup of coffee, go for a walk, sleep and repeat as the build process takes up a long time pulling everything from source and cross compiling everything for the device.
 Especially the qtwebengine package is taking a LONG time.
 <br>
 (At the moment there is an outstanding issue which prevents the build to run completely to the end.
 The plasma-workspace package will error out, not finding the libGLESv4 properly linked within QT5GUI.
-When the build stopped bacause of this error, edit the following file;
+When the build stopped because of this error, edit the following file;
 <br><br>
 buildroot/output/host/aarch64-buildroot-linux-gnu/sysroot/usr/lib/cmake/Qt5Gui/Qt5GuiConfigExtras.cmake
 <br><br>